 Hair, including facial hair, must be neatly trimmed, clean, styled for safety, and if shoulder length or longer, contained to avoid client contact.
 No yarn ties, ribbons, or scarves are allowed.
 Clips or scrunchies are acceptable.
 All students' hair must be of a natural color; looking natural even if it is not actually the student's natural color.
 Extremes in style and color must be avoided.
-No distracting hair is allowed.
+No distracting hair is allowed including sparkly braids and tinsel.